Celebrating Previous Recipients of the Mary O’Neill Mini Grant

 Erica Tobe and Brenda Long

 The Starting Over After Foreclosure toolkit was developed to provide situation appropriate content to meet the unique needs of families.
 Early marketing efforts with Michigan partners identified an overwhelming need for this material and a need for additional avenues for delivery.
 To provide clients help beyond the toolkit format, MSUE is also in the process of developing a series of eight free stand alone classes with interactive videos that will be housed on the MSU Desire2Learn course management system.
-Each class utilizes toolkit content, Reflect and Connect questions and scenarios, downloadable/fillable worksheets, and web-based resources!
+Each class utilizes toolkit content, Reflect and Connect questions and scenarios, downloadable/fillable worksheets, and web-based resources.

 2014: SaveIt!
 App

-Emily D. Sorenson & Clinton G. Gudmunson, Iowa State University
+Emily D. Sorenson & Clinton G. Gudmunson

-Building College Sudent Financial Literacy: A powerful tool to harness everyday spending decisions in reaching personal financial goals and to see the progress each step of the way.
+Building College Student Financial Literacy: A powerful tool to harness everyday spending decisions in reaching personal financial goals and to see the progress each step of the way.
 Designed as a teaching tool to set goals, track progress, and motivate good savings behavior.
 Development of the app was influenced by intervention principles of “gamification” and behavioral economics.
 Learn More.

 2013: Financial Education Boot Camp